-AFJROTC I A & B (5750A, 5750B), Grades 9-12, E.C.
-Glass High, 1st & 2nd Sem., One-half Credit Per Sem., Prerequisite: None
+AFJROTC I A & B Courses: 5750A & 5750B

+Grades 9-12.
+E. C. Glass only.
+1st & 2nd Semester.
+One-half Credit Per Semester.
+Prerequisite: None.

 This course includes study of the history of aviation and space exploration, customs and courtesies of military service, and introduction to basic drill procedures.
 This course also includes study of aviation weather in the aerospace environment, aerospace careers, and drill and ceremonial procedures of the squad and flight.

 Sequential option: AFJROTC II

-AFJROTC II A & B (5760A, 5760B), Grades 9-12, E.C.
-Glass High only, 1st & 2nd Sem., One-half Credit Per Sem., Prerequisite: 5750
+AFJROTC II A & B Courses: 5760A & 5760B

+Grades 9-12.
+E. C. Glass only.
+1st & 2nd Semester.
+One-half Credit Per Semester.
+Prerequisite: 5750.

 Content includes theory of flight, aircraft propulsion systems, air navigation, introduction to military justice, and a review of drill and ceremonies at the flight level.
 Also included is study of aerospace vehicles; aircraft, rockets and missiles, techniques of managing squadron size drill formation, and methods of military instruction.

 Sequential option: AFJROTC I

-AFJROTC III A & B (5770A, 5770B), Grades 10-12, E.C.
-Glass High only, 1st & 2nd Sem., One-half Credit Per Sem., Prerequisite: 5760
+AFJROTC III A & B Courses: 5770A & 5770B

+Grades 10-12.
+E. C. Glass only.
+1st & 2nd Semester.
+One-half Credit Per Semester.
+Prerequisite: 5760.